1. It saves you money

 Once you get over this cost, the cost goes down exponentially.
-Not only that, but you can get a very large return on your initial cost.
+Not only that, but you can get a huge return on your initial cost.
 So maybe start with one or two plants and work your way up.
 This will spread the initial cost out over time.

 You can’t wake up one day and have a full plant in your backyard.
-Just because there is some work involved, doesn’t mean that it is impossible either.
-Growing your own marijuana is easier than you might think.
-There are so many different ways to grow marijuana these days, that you can tailor a grow plan to your own environment.
-Couple that with the amount of information available to you, and growing your own cannabis should be relatively easy.
-Some strains require more work, as do some processes, so there is some research and work involved.
+Just because some work is involved doesn’t mean that it is impossible either.
+Growing your marijuana is easier than you might think.
+There are so many ways to grow marijuana these days that you can tailor a grow plan to your environment.
+Couple that with the amount of information available, and growing your cannabis should be relatively easy.
+Some strains require more work, as do some processes, so some research and work are involved.

-We all have a desire to have enough, if not more than enough, of something.
+We all desire to have enough of something, if not more than enough.
 In the case of weed, you don’t want to run out.
 It just makes sense to grow your own.
-If you grow your own cannabis, you will have a large supply when you harvest.
+If you grow cannabis, you will have a large supply when you harvest.
 If you grow year-round, you will always have marijuana at hand.
-You shouldn’t run out unless you go around handing it out to everyone you meet. ☺
+You shouldn’t run out unless you go around handing it out to everyone you meet.

 Having an abundance of weed on hand means you don’t have to worry about running out.
 You don’t have to plan your time around making a run to the dispensary.
 You can rest assured that you will have some in your stash.
 Having what you want available can lend to giving you peace of mind.

 When you really enjoy something, it doesn’t really feel like work, is it?
-If you enjoy cultivating weed, then growing it becomes an enjoyable pastime.
+If you enjoy cultivating weed, growing it becomes an enjoyable pastime.
 Growing any plant can be a learning experience that enriches your life.
-Growing cannabis just happens to enrich your life twice.
-You get to learn a new skill and you get to have your own weed.
-You may not be an expert right away, but there are plenty of easy strains to get started with.
+Growing cannabis happens to enrich your life twice.
+You get to learn a new skill, and you get to have your weed.
+You may not be an expert immediately, but there are plenty of easy strains to start with.
 There are a lot of resources available for the new grower.
 You can check out our blog guide for growing your first plant.

 I am not saying that the grower or the people at your dispensary aren’t good people.
 Most people in the industry are probably amazing people.
 They most likely have the absolute best intentions.
-What I am saying is that you just don’t know how that weed was grown.
-You don’t know what is in the soil it was grown in.
-There are many factors that can come into play when you grow any plants and having control over those factors can bring you peace of mind.
-Growing your own marijuana gives you as much control as possible over what your plants are exposed to.
+I am saying that you just don’t know how that weed was grown.
+You do not know what is in the soil it was grown in.
+Many factors can come into play when you grow any plants, and having control over those factors can bring you peace of mind.
+Growing your marijuana gives you as much control as possible over your plants' exposure to.

-Have you ever gone to your dispensary only to find out your favorite strain is sold out?
+Have you ever gone to your dispensary to find out your favorite strain is sold out?
 Maybe they didn’t have the edibles you were looking for.
-It’s happened to all of us - and it’s kind of a bummer.
-Yeah, you can make the trek to another dispensary to see what they have.
-If you’re lucky you can order your favorite online and it will be here in a day or two.
+It&rsquo's happened to all of us - and it’s kind of a bummer.
+You can make the trek to another dispensary to see what they have.
+If you are lucky, you can order your favorite online; it will be here in a day or two.
 But didn’t you want it right now?

 When you grow your own, you get to choose what strain of weed is available because you grew it.
-Yes, it takes a while to grow but once you harvest you can have plenty of weed.
+Yes, it takes a while to grow, but you can have plenty of weed once you harvest.
 Under ideal conditions, you can get up to 500 grams from an outdoor plant and an ounce per foot for an indoor plant.

-Pro-tip: Order more seeds near harvest time so you can start a new grow once you are able to do so.
+Pro-tip: Order more seeds near harvest time so you can start a new growth once you can do so.
 Just remember to store your seeds properly.

-Imagine the benefits of growing your own marijuana.
+Imagine the benefits of growing your marijuana.
 You will be around green plants every day.
 You will be nurturing them from seed to maturity.
-By growing your own cannabis plants, you will be an integral part of the process of the life of a piece of nature.
-Imagine the benefits that will come from being involved with your plants as they grow.
+By growing your cannabis plants, you will be an integral part of the life of a piece of nature.
+Imagine the benefits of being involved with your plants as they grow.
 Imagine the benefits of your yield during harvest.
 It seems like a win-win situation to me.

 Growing anything is a skill.
-I know it seems like you put a seed in some soil and then a plant grows, but there is more to it than that.
-When you learn to grow your own cannabis, you are learning skills that can be transferred to other types of gardening.
-You can learn to grow a grow food or flowers.
+I know it seems like you put a seed in some soil, and then a plant grows, but there is more to it than that.
+When you grow your cannabis, you learn skills that can be transferred to other types of gardening.
+You can learn to grow food or flowers.

 Growing cannabis will teach you some of the following skills:

 As you learn to grow your cannabis, you can begin to experiment.
-Growing your own cannabis allows you to try to create a strain with qualities that you want.
-You can begin to crossbreed strains in order to try to focus on certain qualities.
-Maybe you like the cerebral high from a certain strain of Sativa but you also want the mellow of a strain of India.
+Growing your cannabis creates a strain with the qualities you want.
+You can begin to crossbreed strains to try to focus on certain qualities.
+Maybe you like the cerebral high from a certain strain of Sativa, but you also want the mellow of a strain of India.
 With research and experimentation, you can try to bring those two qualities together in one strain.